Chirality (physics): Chirality and helicity

-The helicity of a particle is positive (“right-handed”) if the direction of its spin is the same as the direction of its motion.
-It is negative (“left-handed”) if the directions of spin and motion are opposite.
+The helicity of a particle is positive ("right-handed") if the direction of its spin is the same as the direction of its motion.
+It is negative ("left-handed") if the directions of spin and motion are opposite.
 So a standard clock, with its spin vector defined by the rotation of its hands, has left-handed helicity if tossed with its face directed forwards.
+The same standard clock if tossed upwards (with face upwards) would be considered to have left-handed helicity while going up and right-handed helicity while falling back (with face still upwards).

-Mathematically, helicity is the sign of the projection of the spin vector onto the momentum vector: “left” is negative, “right” is positive.
+Mathematically, helicity is the sign of the projection of the spin vector onto the momentum vector: "left" is negative, "right" is positive.

 The chirality of a particle is more abstract: It is determined by whether the particle transforms in a right- or left-handed representation of the Poincaré group.

 For massless particles – photons, gluons, and (hypothetical) gravitons – chirality is the same as helicity; a given massless particle appears to spin in the same direction along its axis of motion regardless of point of view of the observer.